Significant Figures Worksheets

 - Practice Worksheet 2 - Identify the starting values that are present for each value.

-- Practice Worksheet 4 - Any zero (0) located between these digits are significant.
+- Practice Worksheet 4 - Any zero (0) located between these digits, yup, they are too.

 Significant Figures In Operations Worksheets